MakuhariYusuke/zaif-trade-bot/docs/bug_fixes/BUG_27_COMPLETE_FIX.md

     """
     Lightweight action mask provider for MaskablePPO in live trading.

-    Provides the same action masking logic as the gym environment but without requiring a full environment instance.
+    Provides the same action masking logic as the Gymnasium environment but without requiring a full environment instance.
     """